Note

 rmsd = R.results.rmsd.T[2]

-# Given that trajectories can be very large, we load the frames on disk to
+# Given that trajectories can be very large, we load the structures on disk to

 chemiscope.show(